Rep. Adam Schiff: 'The Uncontested Facts Show This President Solicited A Bribe'

 The impeachment process now moves to the House Judiciary Committee, which is the panel that will decide whether to draft articles of impeachment that lawmakers would then vote on.

 On Wednesday, that panel is scheduled to hear from four legal scholars who will share with lawmakers conditions for impeaching a president.
-Democrats have called Noah Feldman, a Harvard Law Professor; Michael Gerhardt, a law professor at the University of North Carolina; and Pamela Karlan, who teaches law at Stanford.
+Democrats have called Noah Feldman, a Harvard Law professor; Michael Gerhardt, a law professor at the University of North Carolina; and Pamela Karlan, who teaches law at Stanford.

 Republicans have invited Jonathan Turley, a George Washington University law professor, who has written extensively about the impeachment process, including op-ed columns arguing that Democrats moved too quickly on investigating Trump and the Ukraine controversy.